siddinc/JWT-Node.js-Task/README.md

 # JWT-Node.js-Task
--Technical round for phionike solutions.
+- Technical round for phionike solutions.
--RESTful API with JWT authentication and authorization.
+- RESTful API with JWT authentication and authorization.

 # Note
 - This requires node.js v10x locally installed on your computer.